 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-The subject of whiskey stones is a somewhat controversial one: many purists and experts tend to write them off as a contrived chilling method, but the overwhelming attitude of the bartending community is to drink what you want, the way you want it.
-Plus, whiskey stones have other uses than just cooling down your spirit without dilution, according to Maggie Eckl, an NYC-based bartender.
+The subject of whiskey stones is a somewhat controversial one: Many purists and experts tend to write them off as a contrived chilling method, but the overwhelming attitude of the bartending community is to drink what you want, the way you want it.
+Plus, whiskey stones have other uses besides just cooling down your spirit without dilution, according to Maggie Eckl, an NYC-based bartender.

 Best Stainless Steel: Rabbit Whiskey and Beverage Jumbo Chilling Stones

-Rabbit is a trusted name in quality beverage accessories, and these jumbo stainless steel chilling cubes are no exception.
-This set comes with two, 1.5-inch cubes, though only one is needed to cool down your drink in seconds.
+Rabbit is a trusted name when it comes to quality beverage accessories, and these jumbo stainless steel chilling cubes are no exception.
+This set comes with two 1.5-inch cubes, though only one is needed to cool down your drink in seconds.

 Most Unique: Areaware Geometric Whiskey Stones

 If you’re searching for an avant-garde gift or a statement piece, look no further than these geometric whiskey stones by Areaware, a Brooklyn-based producer and purveyor of unusual objects.
-This set features stones in four different silhouettes, including a pyramid, rectangle, sphere, and cylinder, all in varying neutral shades.
+This set features stones in four different silhouettes, including a pyramid, rectangle, sphere, and cylinder all in varying neutral shades.

 Best Value: Brotec Round Granite Whiskey Stones